 1) Veterans and current members of the U.S. military

 2) Students who have completed a Ronald E. McNair Post-baccalaureate Achievement Program

-- 2020 Average GMAT 645 (The university minimum is 500 for the traditional path.
+- 2021 current trending average GMAT 665 (The university minimum is 500 for the traditional path.
 For the accelerated STEM/Create Path, the minimum is 600)

-- 2020 Average GRE 311 (The university minimum is 300 for the traditional path and for the accelerated STEM/Create Path, the minimum is 305)
+- 2021 current trending average GRE 311 (The university minimum is 300 for the traditional path and for the accelerated STEM/Create Path, the minimum is 305)

 Official Undergraduate Transcripts

 For each institution of higher education (including community colleges) at which you have completed 15 or more credit hours, the Graduate School office requires an official transcript (either electronic or paper).
 Please note that you do not need to submit University of Alabama transcripts, but we do request that you upload unofficial copes to the system.
 For students not attending UA, please also upload unofficial copies of your transcript for us to use as a temporary until we receive your official transcript from your undergraduate university.
 Additional transcript information can be found here.
 The university minimum is a 3.0 for the traditional path.
 Considerations for a provisional accept can potentially be made for students slightly under a 3.0 GPA.
 Contact the admissions director for details.
 For the STEM/Create Path to MBA program, the minimum is a 3.0 and no provisional admit options are available for under a 3.0 GPA.
 All students must have a bachelor’s degree from a regionally accredited college or university completed before starting their MBA classes.

 Statement of Purpose Essay

 The Statement of Purpose is a required document where you share your story of why an MBA from Alabama is the best fit for you.
 It is ideally 2-3 pages (1.5 or double-spaced) on the following: